-- 1. Angle the hard drive (1) into the hard drive bay, and then lower the hard drive (2) into the hard drive bay. - 2.
-Pull the hard drive tab (3) to the left until the hard drive is seated.
-Tighten the 2 hard drive screws (4) to secure the hard drive.
+- 1. Align the hard drive in the hard drive bay, and then lower the hard drive (1) into the hard drive bay until the hard drive connector is seated. - 2.
+Tighten the 4 screws (2) to secure the hard drive.